 Interventional Cardiologist – Grand Rapids, Michigan

 Dr. Mustapha is an Interventional Cardiologist specializing in endovascular revascularization of peripheral artery disease (PAD), specifically critical limb ischemia, or CLI.
-He is an internationally recognized leader in the field and a co-founder of the first Advanced Cardiac and Vascular Amputation Prevention Center, located in Grand Rapids, Michigan.
+He is an internationally recognized leader in the field and a co-founder of the first Advanced Cardiac & Vascular Amputation Prevention Centers Michigan State University College of Osteopathic Medicine Grand Rapids, Michigan.
 In addition to his practice, Dr. Mustapha serves on the editorial boards of several scientific publications.
 He has also authored or co-authored numerous articles and abstracts and is highly sought-after as a teacher and trainer for physicians throughout the world.

 Dr. Mustapha is Clinical Associate Professor of Medicine at Michigan State University of Osteophathic Medicine.
 He is the Founder and Director of the AMPutation Prevention Symposium, and a Founding Board Member of the CLI Global Society.

 Dr. Razavi specializes in image-guided therapy for cancer and endovascular treatment of vascular diseases.
 He serves as the Editor-in-Chief for Techniques in Vascular & Interventional Radiology and is a member of Council on Cardiovascular Radiology and Intervention, American Heart Association.
 He is a member of the Editorial Board of the Journal of Endovascular Specialists and is a reviewer for several other journals.
 Dr. Razavi co-founded Boston Scientific Santa Rosa Corp. in 1998.